r-andy79/shopping-helper/README.md

 ### User stories

 * As a user I want to be able to add products to the database, specifying their current quantity, category and adding a short note,
-* As a user I want to be able to add a new category or edit the existing one,
+* As a user I want to be able to add a new category,
+* As a user I want to be able to edit an existing category,
-* As a user I want to be able to view the shopping lists, to see what I need to buy,
+* As a user I want to be able to view the shopping list, to see what I need to buy,
 * As a user I want to be able to search the database, to see if I'm in possession of a certain product,
 * As a user I want to be able to monitor quantity of different products that I own,
 * As a user I want to be able to update the details of owned products, such as: name, note, quantity, category,
+* As a user I want to be able to delete products from the database,
 * As a user I want to be able to check when the item had been previously bought,
 * As a user I want to be able to remove items from the shopping list after buying them
+* As a user I want to be able to do shopping by department

 Shopping Helper uses a database that consists of three collections:
 - Inventory collection,